MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

 The `core` module has no direct dependencies to other mods or modules.
 The `config-ui` module directly depends on the `core` module for the shared code.
-The `bundle` module directly depends on the `core` and `config-ui` modules for the shared code.

 Most of these dependencies are managed by the build system over local Maven repositories.
-This means you need to build the `core` module first before you can build the `config-ui` and `bundle` modules.
+This means you need to build the `core` module first before you can build the `config-ui` modules.

 Normally this is done automatically by the build system, but if you run into issues, you can build the modules manually.